 Year 8 has been a steep learning curve for some of our students as they have risen to meet the high expectations placed upon them as Secondary School students.
-The year group continue to go from strength to strength as they settle into familiar routines, developing resilience to any unexpected challenges along the way.
+The year group continue to go from strength to strength as they settle into familiar routines, developing resilience and independence to any unexpected challenges along the way.

 We have an exciting second half of the school year ahead of us.
 Students will continue to be able to access an array of extra-curricular activities, and there are a number of trips pencilled into the diary; I am particularly looking forward to Year 8 Camp which will hopefully take place in late June.
-The variety of activities on offer to our students will allow them to continue to flourish during their time at Waddesdon.
+This is an amazing opportunity and benefits the students with a variety of activities which will allow them to continue to flourish during their time at Waddesdon.

-The year group are now required to make further choices which will have a significant impact their school lives for the next three years.
+The year group are now required to make further choices which will have a significant impact on their school lives for the next three years.
 I strongly urge students to choose subjects which give them the right balance for the future; not only thinking about further education and careers, but also ensuring that they continue to enjoy learning and look forward to coming to school.
 These options have to be the students' choices, but the input of teachers and parents or carers is of great value.
 If anyone is feeling apprehensive about their choices, the best thing they can do is to talk to someone about it.

-I wish all students well in their decision making and I am looking forward to seeing how they embrace the challenges and opportunities that Key Stage 4 will bring.
+I wish all students the very best in their decision making and look forward to seeing how they embrace the challenges and opportunities that Key Stage 4 will bring.

-Vanessa Clark Head of Year 8
+Janek Maciejewski Head of Year 8